 When reproved for meddling with the timepiece, I urged upon my father that the fault was altogether with those who had left the watch within my reach.
 Years afterward, in relating the incident, my father would laughingly say that he had heard me make my argument for Prohibition, so far as it bore upon the removal of temptation, before I was six years old.2

-However, the Prohibition experience strongly suggests that the prohibitionists misplaced the blame.
-During National Prohibition, there was absolutely no alcohol advertising of any type.
-It was illegal to sell or transport alcoholic beverages.
-All drinking establishments were illegal.
+Yet Prohibition suggests that the prohibitionists misplaced the blame.
+During it, there were no alcohol ads.
+It was illegal to sell such beverages.
+All drinking venues were illegal.
 Drinking bootleg (illegal) alcohol was dangerous to life and health.

 Alcohol producers were not pushing people to drink.
 To the contrary, consumers had to seek out their supplies of the illegal beverages.
-At speakeasies (blind pigs, etc.) they had to give secret passwords and endanger themselves.
+At speakeasies they had to give secret passwords and endanger themselves.
 Yet drinking flourished.
 Simply because of consumer demand.

 Consumer is King

 Even when alcohol is legal and producers can promote their products, the consumer is still king.
-Research clearly shows that alcohol advertising today can’t increase consumption.
+Research clearly shows that alcohol ads today can’t increase consumption.
 Nor does it induce non-drinkers to begin drinking.
-If successful, such advertising can only increase an advertiser’s share of the market.
-But it obtains that at the expense of its competitors, who lose market share.
+If successful, such ads can only increase an advertiser’s share of the market.
+But it obtains that at the expense of its competitors.
+They lose market share.

-So it appears that alcohol abuse is more effectively reduced through changing the attitudes and behaviors of consumers.
+Alcohol abuse is reduced through changing the attitudes and behaviors of consumers.
 Not through changing the actions of those who satisfy consumer demand.

-Orr, T. Prohibition.
-San Diego: Blackbirch.
+- Orr, T. Prohibition.
 Bio sketches of major figures.
-Elemen and jr high.
+(Elemen and mid school.)

 Footnotes for Alcohol Abuse: Who’s to Blame?